ringier-data/ops-ci-shared/README.md

 git submodule add -b main https://github.com/ringier-data/rcplus-ci-shared.git
 ```

-NOTE: it is important to add submodule using `https` instead of `git`.
-Because the AWS CodeBuild agent does not have an SSH key to access
+NOTE: it is important to add submodule using `https` instead of `git` protocol.
+Because the AWS CodeBuild agent does not have an SSH key
-Github.
+to access Github.